Create Sandbox for Magic Leap

 create_1.1_comp

-The Controller was the main input for Create because it required the least amount of physical effort from the user and offered a wide range of features that we could leverage to amplify our interactions.
+The controller was the main input for Create because it required the least amount of physical effort from the user and offered a wide range of features that we could leverage to amplify our interactions.
+In addition to inputs we implemented in-world/in-game affordances to allow for novel interactions with a users surroundings.

 Explorations: